conceptualitis/match-box/README.md

 With SMB drive:

 1. Tell match switch where to find the hosts: `matchswitch set hosts.location smb://your.network/location/here`.
-Note: it looks for hosts files in the format of [env]/hosts, so something like america/hosts, brazil/hosts, etc.
+Note: it walks your directories looking for files called 'hosts', so something like environtment1/america/hosts, environment2/brazil/hosts, etc.
 2. If you want to set a custom url (default is `match.dev`) to access in the browser, run: `matchswitch set address [your.url.here]`
 3. Pull in the latest hosts from the network and push them to your VM: `sudo matchswitch updatehosts`.
 This might take a while.

 Without SMB drive:

-1. Set up hosts in your /etc/hosts directory in this format: hosts.match[env], so something like hosts.matchamerica, hosts.matchbrazil, etc.
+1. Set up hosts in your /etc/hosts directory in this format: `matchswitch.whatever.name.here.hosts`
 2. If you want to set a custom url (default is `match.dev`) to access in the browser, run: `matchswitch set address [your.url.here]`
 3. Push the hosts to your VM: `sudo matchswitch updatehosts`.
 This might take a while.